-The CMA certification is highly valued and recognized, thus delivering a significant boost to one's earning potential.
+The CMA, sponsored by the Institute of Management Accountants (IMA), is highly valued and recognized, thus delivering a significant boost to one's earning potential.

-A survey conducted by the IMA in 2015 revealed that CMA holders earn 61% more than non-certified accounting professionals.
+IMA's 2021 global survey revealed that CMA holders earn 58% more than non-certified accounting professionals.

 To obtain the CMA credential, candidates should meet and maintain certain requirements.